volantvm/volant/docs/2_getting-started/2_quick-start-initramfs.md

 2. Download and configure BusyBox
 3. Install the Kestrel agent
 4. Apply your file mappings
-5. Generate manifest.json and plugin.cpio.gz in the dist/ directory
+5. Generate manifest.json and image.cpio.gz in the dist/ directory

 ### Install and Run